pondrejk/dizzer/chap-carto_insight.md

 BD are fast and n=all so we need to quickly make sense of it or quickly establish there is no sense present.

 @van20133v on visulaisation: "Visualizing might not be the most technologically difficult part; it sure is the most challenging part.
 Telling a complex story in a graph is very difficult but also extremely crucial.
 Luckily there are more and more big data startups appearing that focus on this aspect and in the end, visualizations will make the difference.
 One of them is future this will be the direction to go, where **visualizations help organisations answer questions they did not know to ask."**

+“Discovery consists of seeing what everybody has seen and thinking what nobody has thought.”
+—Albert von Szent-Gyorgyi (1893–1986)